Exactly solvable conformal field theories: Correlation functions in loop CFTs

 \subsubsection{Towards solving loop CFTs}

 In the conformal bootstrap approach, solving loop CFTs on the sphere means being able to compute $N$-point functions for any $N\in \mathbb{N}^*$.
 If OPEs exist, this problem reduces to knowing the 3-point structure constants.
 (See Section \ref{sec:cscb}.)
-However, most known results are for 4-point structure constants, as we saw in Section \ref{sec:ex4pt}.
-The factorization of 4-point into 3-point structure constants can in principle be explored numerically, as we discussed in Section \ref{sec:factor}.
-But a case-by-case analysis of factorization would be tedious and not necessarily very illuminating, so long we do not understand the underlying algebraic structure.
+However, 4-point structure constants \eqref{sdrs} are more complicated than products of 3-point structure constants.
+The factorization of 4-point structure constants can in principle be explored numerically, as we discussed in Section \ref{sec:factor}.
+But a case-by-case analysis of factorization would be tedious and not necessarily very illuminating, if we do not understand the underlying algebraic structure.

-Since correlation functions correspond to combinatorial maps, factorization should be formulated in terms of combinatorial maps.
-However, 3-point combinatorial maps on the sphere correspond to 3-point functions, not to 3-point structure constants.
-A 3-point function $\left<\prod_{i=1}^3 V_{(r_i,s_i)}\right>$ only depends on the 3 fields' conformal dimensions, and for any $r_1,r_2,r_3\in \frac12\mathbb{N}$ such that $\sum r_i\in\mathbb{N}$ there exists exactly one 3-point combinatorial map on the sphere with vertices of valencies $2r_1,2r_2,2r_3$.
-On the other hand, 3-point structure constants may also depend on field multiplicities and fusion multiplicities.
-Since 4-point structure constants do not always factorize into products of 3-point structure constants, we know that some of these multiplicities are nontrivial.
-Therefore, 3-point structure constants should be described by richer combinatorial objects.

 In fact, it is not even clear that OPEs exist in loop CFTs.
 The fact that 4-point functions are combinations of conformal blocks is a necessary condition for the existence of OPEs, but it is not sufficient.
 This condition may seem empty at first sight, because conformal blocks form a basis of functions of the cross-ratio.
 However, only blocks that correspond to channel fields in the loop CFTs' spectrum appear, and this makes the condition nontrivial.
 More fundamentally, we may try to deduce the existence of OPEs from the definition of statistical loop models.
-Technically, this might be done by constructing lattice loop models, and studying the algebraic properties of the resulting diagram algebras, see \cite{im23} for work in that direction.
+Technically, this might be done by constructing lattice loop models, and studying the algebraic properties of the resulting diagram algebras, see \cite{im25} for work in that direction.

+Since correlation functions correspond to combinatorial maps, OPEs and factorization should be formulated in terms of combinatorial maps.
+For any $r_1,r_2,r_3\in \frac12\mathbb{N}$ such that $\sum r_i\in\mathbb{N}$ there exists exactly one 3-point combinatorial map on the sphere with vertices of valencies $2r_1,2r_2,2r_3$.
+But it is not clear how to reconstruct the finitely many 4-point maps for a given 4-point function $\left<\prod_{i=1}^4 V_{(r_i,s_i)}\right>$, from such 3-point maps.